raspberrypilearning/3D-scene/en/step_6.md

 ![New sound available](images/newSoundBlock.png)

-You can also add sounds to the Stage.
+You can also add sounds to the **Stage**.

 --- /collapse ---

 --- task ---
-Add code to run `sounds`{:class="block3sound"} blocks where you want sound in your project.
+Add code to run `Sound`{:class="block3sound"} blocks where you want sound in your project.

 --- collapse ---

 ---
-title: Add continuous soundtrack using a long sound
+title: Add a long sound to create a continuous soundtrack
 ---

 Click on the green flag to hear the sounds.